papaang/Project_Impactive_Sleep_Tracker_App/documentation/features/data_management.md

 - Dates are in YYYY-MM-DD format.
 Please use dates to link files for database analysis.
 - Durations are in hours or minutes as specified.
 - Empty fields indicate no data or N/A.
-- exercise_types and substance_types are not editable in this version of the app.
+- Categories (day types, sleep locations, medication types, exercise types, substance types) are editable within the app.